 There are only a few things to to keep in mind, which are summarised in the below graphic and text beneath.
 My hope is that a simple pyramid such as this one can take the guesswork out of nutrition and help make it easier for you, your family and friends to make healthier decisions regarding your food choices.
 I have literally spent 100’s and 100’s of hours creating this pyramid to ensure it creates a nutritionally adequate diet – so all the hard work has been done for you.

 The Healthy Vegan Food Pyramid is not meant to be followed literally but rather to serve as a high-level understanding of the various food groups and the number of serves of each group you should try and consume each and every day.
 Of course, the more muscular you are and more active you are, the more calories you need (higher Basal Metabolic Rate) so naturally, the number of servings or portion sizes will increase to meet your specific requirements.

 At the bottom of the pyramid are the foods that should be the stars of your meals: fruits and vegetables.
-Aim to have 3 servings of berries a day (preferably organic, as berries tend to be heavily pesticide-laden), three servings of other fruits (such as a banana, peach and apple), and 3+ servings of vegetables between both green and cruciferous veggies such as broccoli and kale, and other vegetables such as capsicum and zucchini.
+Aim to have at least 2 servings of berries a day, three servings of other fruits (such as a banana, peach and apple), and 3+ servings of greens/cruciferous vegetables (e.g kale and broccoli) and 3+ servings of other vegetables (e.g capsicum and zucchini).
 And remember – try to keep it as diverse as possible by switching it up based on what is in season.

 Next up are unrefined whole-grains.
 That’s right, despite the demonisation of ‘carbs’, unrefined whole-grain foods are essential to a balanced and health-promoting diet.
 Aim for 3+ servings a day of foods such as rolled oats and quinoa, which are packed with gut-healthy fibre.